slatedocs/slate/source/includes/_integration.md

 ## Types of RabbitMQ Exchanges

-The type of exchange we used is different from the scenario of message type.
+The type of exchange we used is different than the scenario of message type.

 ### Use Topic Exchange for sending Document Message